cap-js/docs/guides/data-privacy/audit-logging.md

 ::: details Behind the Scenes…

-Next to bringing the respective code, the plugin:
+Next to bringing the respective code, the plugin does the following:

 1. Sets `cds.requires.audit-log: true` in `cds.env`, equivalent to:
     ```json